Project-Babble/ProjectBabble/README.md

 *You should also be able to run the Windows executable through Wine!*

-#### Notes:
+#### Notes on Linux:

+##### KDE Plasma

-*For **KDE Plasma** users only: If your GUI window shows just the top row of buttons, set a resolution for the Babble App manually in KDE's Window Settings.
-800x600y is a good starting point with plenty of empty space.*
+If your GUI window shows just the top row of radio buttons, set a resolution for the Babble App manually in KDE's Window Settings.
+800x600y is a good starting point with plenty of empty space.

+---

+##### v4l2/v4l-linux

 If you receive a `["Error listing UVC devices on Linux ...
 No such file or directory"]` when choosing/changing your camera, you'll need to install video4linux (`v4l-utils`) for your distro.